20 Things I Thought Mattered Before Having Kids - Baby Chick

 Having Kids Changes Everything

 If becoming a mom has taught me anything (and truthfully, it never stops teaching me everything I never knew I needed to learn), it’s that life is precious and fleeting.
 Nothing puts life into perspective quite like having kids.
 Sure, we might cling to our core values.
-We might also adapt and change and mold into new mindsets.
-Regardless, there’s so much freedom and fulfillment in the fresh, new outlooks motherhood brings about.
-Especially on the things I thought that mattered before having kids.
+We might also adapt, change, and mold into new mindsets.
+Regardless, there’s so much freedom and fulfillment in the fresh, new outlooks motherhood brings about, especially on the things I thought mattered before having kids.

 Share